AayuStark007/concurrent_ds_and_algo/README.md

 - **Go Generics**: I have tried to define the contracts of this algorithm which allow it to leverage the Golang generics, thus the implementations can work with any data type in a type-safe manner.

+#### Examples
+Some examples utilising our Concurrent Queue implementation:
+- **Channels**: Simulating a Sender and Receiver channels to distribute work via messages to multiple worker threads and collecting the results.

+    Usage:

+        ## build
+        cd examples/channels
+        go build .

+        ## run with non-blocking queue channel
+        ./channel

+        ## run with 2-lock blocking channel
+        ./channel -blocking

 #### Benchmarks
  *coming soon*